andrioid/reproduce-cloud-run-bug/README.md

 # Things to rule out

-- I'm using the gocloud.dev server package, that might be causing this.
+## gocloud.dev server package

+Ruled out.
+Also fails with a standard http.ListenAndServe